Ash-Triple9/portfolio_of_projects/README.md

 **Table of Contents**

-1. Analysis of Tucson Crime and Income: A Machine Learning Project
+1. Analysis of Tucson Crime and Income: A Machine Learning Project (Project 1)
 2. Computer Processor Simulation: A C/Java project
 3. BattleShip: A Java team project

 **Contact Information**